Sailor Moon Classic

 "Mom!" she wailed, "Please let me in!"

-"I can't hear you!" she heard her yell inside.
+"I can't hear you!" she heard Isabelle yell inside.

 "Mom, come on!
 This isn't—ouch!"

-Receiving a painful kick from behind, she turned and saw her little brother Sammy, who was practically laughing at her.
+Feeling a painful kick from behind, she turned and saw her seven year-old little brother Sammy, who was practically laughing at her.

 "What's the matter, dummy Serena?" he mocked, "Did you get kicked out again?
 Sheesh, I want a better sister."

-"I'm your sister, dummy," Serena scolded.
+"I'm your sister, you ungrateful brat," Serena scolded.
 To her dismay, Sammy pulled a key and unlocked the door.
 Before she could even ask where he got the key, he turned around and gave her the "Bite me!" look.

-"Why you little-" furious, she stood up to kicked him.
-But Sammy, already halfway inside, slammed the door just she unleashed her attack and her knee collided painfully with it.
+"Why you little—" furious, she stood up to kicked him.
+But Sammy slammed the door just she unleashed her attack and her knee collided painfully with it.